Merlot vs Pinot noir - Health impact and Nutrition Comparison

 Merlot and pinot noir have similar calories 83 calories for merlot and 82 calories for pinot noir.

 Merlot and pinot noir have approximately the same amounts of carbs.
 Merlot has a little bit more carbs than pinot noir.
 However, that difference can be considered negligible.
 Merlot has 2.5g of carbs, whereas pinot noir has 2.3g of carbs.

 Merlot and pinot noir have negligible amounts of proteins.

 Merlot and pinot noir have 0g of fats.

 Merlot is richer in all minerals compared to pinot noir, which has negligible amounts of minerals.
 Merlot is mostly richer in copper, zinc, phosphorus, iron, magnesium.

 Merlot is richer in vitamin B6, B2, and B3 compared to pinot noir.
 Pinot noir has negligible amounts of vitamins.

 Merlot and pinot noir have similar amounts of alcohol, ranging between 13-15%.
 However, some merlot that has a stronger profile can have a higher alcohol%.

-Resveratrol lowers blood LDL levels and total triglycerides which in turn protects against cardiovascular health diseases mostly atherosclerosis.
+Resveratrol lowers blood LDL levels and total triglycerides, which protects against cardiovascular health diseases, mostly atherosclerosis.
 In addition to lowering LDL and triglycerides, resveratrol increases HDL levels in the blood.
 (2) (3)

 Merlot is rich in antioxidants, mostly quercetin, catechin.
 All these belong to the family of polyphenols which have a potent effect in decreasing free radicals by scavenging effects.